mapbox/vector-tile-spec/3.0/README.md

 #### 4.4.2  Inline Attributes

 Feature attributes are encoded as a series of integers in the `attributes` field of a feature.
-Integers usually come in pairs (but see below).
-The first integer in each pair represents the zero-based index of the key in the `keys` set of the `layer` to which the feature belongs.
-The second integer (along with possibly more integers) represent the value of the attribute, it is called a "complex value".
-Every key index MUST be unique within that feature such that no other attribute within that feature has the same key index.
-A feature `attributes` field MUST NOT contain a key index greater than or equal to the number of elements in the layer's `keys`.
+Integers come in tuples that are usually pairs (but see below for the cases where more than two integers are required).
+The first integer in each tuple represents the zero-based index of the key in the `keys` set of the `layer` to which the feature belongs.
+The second integer (along with 0 or more integers that follow, depending upon the value's type) represents the value of the attribute, and is referred to as a "complex value".
+Each key index MUST be unique within each feature, such that no other attribute within the same feature has the same key index.
+The `attributes` field of a feature MUST NOT contain a key index greater than or equal to the number of elements in the layer's `keys`.

 ##### 4.4.2.1 Complex Value Encoding

-Each complex value is an 64bit unsigned integer and can be split into two parts: the lowest 4 bits are the type bits, and the remaining bits are the parameter bits.
+Each complex value begins with a 64-bit unsigned integer, which can be split into two parts: the lowest 4 bits are the type bits, and the remaining bits are the parameter bits.
 What is stored in the parameter bits is dependent on the contents of the type bits.
 For inline types, the parameter field simply contains a value.
-For reference types it is an index position into a value storage of the layer.
+For reference types the parameter field is an index position into one of the layer's value fields.

     uint64_t type = complex_value & 0x0F; // least significant 4 bits
     uint64_t parameter = complex_value >> 4;